bytefish/bytefish.de/README.md

 The output will be written to a folder ``output``.

 If you find any problems or dead links, please let me know.
-I am grateful for hints!